iris-hep/iris-hep.github.io/_posts/2021-05-12-career-path-rse.md

 {% include figure.html
    file="/assets/images/posts/20210512-Princeton-RSE.jpg"
-   alt="Princeton RSEs mentor students and postdocs at the GPU Hackathon at Princeton University in 2019" caption=" Caption: Princeton RSEs including Vineet Bansal, Troy Comi, and David Turner mentor students and postdocs at the NVIDIA-ORNL-Princeton GPU Hackathon at Princeton University in 2019.
+   alt="Princeton RSEs mentor students and postdocs at the GPU Hackathon at Princeton University in 2019" caption=" Princeton RSEs including Vineet Bansal, Troy Comi, and David Turner mentor students and postdocs at the NVIDIA-ORNL-Princeton GPU Hackathon at Princeton University in 2019.
 Credit: Floe Fusin-Wischusen, Princeton Institute for Computational Science and Engineering." %}

 Since 2018, PICSciE has provided RSEs and scientific programmers as mentors for its [computing